 SYT'S UPCOMING PRODUCTION

-20% discount for groups of 10 or more
+Use discount code GROUP at checkout for 15% off for groups of 5 or more

-Age Recommended: Most enjoyed by children 6 and up.
+Ages Recommended: Most enjoyed by children 6 and up

 Themes and Situations:

 Using your voice to take a stand

 Situations of violence or suggested violence: characters make fists at each other, Crutchie hits someone with his crutch